phar-io/phive/README.md

 ##Contributing

-PHIVE and phar.io are open source projects relesaed under the BSD license.
+PHIVE and phar.io are open source projects released under the BSD license.
 You are welcome to join the development team!